langchain-ai/langchain/docs/docs/integrations/providers/databricks.md

 docs = dvs.similarity_search("What is vector search?)
 ```

-See [usage example](/docs/integrations/vectorstores/databricks_vector_search) for how to set up vector indices and integrate it with LangChain.
+See the [usage example](/docs/integrations/vectorstores/databricks_vector_search) for how to set up vector indices and integrate them with LangChain.

 MLflow Integration